MooersLab/autoslip-roam/README.md

 ## Overview

-Autoslip Roam brings Niklas Luhmann's folgezettel (follow-up slip) numbering system to org-roam.
+Autoslip-roam brings the folgezettel numbering system to org-roam.
 When you create a note with a folgezettel address in its title (e.g., "1.2a My Topic"), the package automatically:

-1. Identifies the parent note based on the address hierarchy
+1. Identifies the parent note based on the address hierarchy.
-2. Inserts a backlink to the parent in the new note
+2. Inserts a backlink to the parent in the new note.
-3. Inserts a forward link to the child in the parent note
+3. Inserts a forward link to the child in the parent note.

-This creates a seamlessly navigable hierarchy of interconnected notes.
+This creates a navigable hierarchy of interconnected notes.

 ## Features

-- **Automatic Bidirectional Linking** - Parent and child notes are linked automatically
+- **Automatic Bidirectional Linking** - Parent and child notes are linked automatically.
-- **Address Validation** - Prevents invalid folgezettel addresses
+- **Address Validation** - Prevents invalid folgezettel addresses.
-- **Duplicate Detection** - Warns if an address is already in use
+- **Duplicate Detection** - Warns if an address is already in use.
-- **Smart Suggestions** - Suggests the next available child address
+- **Smart Suggestions** - Suggests the next available child address.
-- **Cross-Reference Links** - Automatic reciprocal links when inserting manual links
+- **Cross-Reference Links** - Automatic reciprocal links when inserting manual links.
-- **Database Sync** - Immediate visibility in org-roam graph and queries
+- **Database Sync** - Immediate visibility in org-roam graph and queries.
-- **Extended Alphabet** - Supports aa, ab, ..., zz, aaa, ... after z
+- **Extended Alphabet** - Supports aa, ab, ..., zz, aaa, ... after z.
-- **Navigation Commands** - Jump to parent, list children, or show a tree view of the vault
+- **Navigation Commands** - Jump to parent, list children, or show a tree view of the vault.
-- **Chain of Thought** - Show every ancestor from the current note to its root in a dedicated buffer, and optionally insert that chain into the current note
+- **Chain of Thought** - Show every ancestor from the current note to its root in a dedicated buffer, and optionally insert that chain into the current note.
-- **Cross-linked Chains of Thought** - For every note linked under Cross References, show its own ancestor chain so the cross-link is understood in context rather than by name alone
+- **Cross-linked Chains of Thought** - For every note linked under Cross References, show its own ancestor chain so the cross-link is understood in context rather than by name alone.
-- **Reparenting** - Move a note (or a whole subtree) to a new folgezettel address, with links and file names kept in sync
+- **Reparenting** - Move a note (or a whole subtree) to a new folgezettel address, with links and file names kept in sync.
-- **Quiet Link Storage** - Optional property-drawer mode that keeps parent and child references out of the visible body of the note, reducing merge-conflict surface
+- **Quiet Link Storage** - Optional property-drawer mode that keeps parent and child references out of the visible body of the note, reducing merge-conflict surface.

 ## Installation